whirvis/ketill/README.md

 ### 📓 History

 Development on Ketill began in the fall of 2021.
 While working on a revision of the Ardenus Engine, I decided that I wanted to create a new input system from the ground up, since the original was clunky.
 At the time, Ketill was simply the `input` package of the engine.
 Later, as the package grew in size, I realized it could work as its own library.
 This would allow seamless integration with other projects.

 After much refactoring, the `input` package was moved to a separate repository and was reborn as a [Maven](https://maven.apache.org/) project
 (like its ancestor).
-Following additional weeks of coding, the decision was made to split the now-monolothic library into modules.
-While Maven supports modules, they are a nuisance to work with, and a new solution had to be implemented soon.
-Some tinkering with [PaperMC](https://papermc.io/) proved inadequate for the project, and an introduction to [Gradle](https://gradle.org/) soon followed.
-The cleanliness of the build scripts was delightful, and the decision was made to use it for future projects.
+Following additional weeks of coding, the decision was made to split the now monolothic library into modules.
+While Maven supports modules, they are a nuisance to work with.
+However, while tinkering with [PaperMC](https://papermc.io/) one night, I was introduced to
+[Gradle](https://gradle.org/).
+The cleanliness of its build scripts was delightful, so the decision was made to use it for future projects.

 # 👾 Why use Ketill?
 By design, the definition of an `IoDevice` is kept separate from the code which implements it.
 The implementation of a device is provided by an